ENJOY 2 MIN READ

 Marry your brand offline with your brand online

 Branding online does not mean your offline brand has to be forgotten as well.
-Your offline image should be correspond with the image built online.
+Your offline image should correspond to the image built online.
 Online branding should be seen as an extension of your brand offline.
 A typical example of this is in the case of the 2008 and 2012 Obama presidential campaign.
 Not only did he focus on campaigning on the ground such as door to door.
-He also created an likeable brand online using social media to create the image of him being a ‘family man’ with his constant posts of times with his family.
+He also created a likeable brand online using social media to create the image of him being a ‘family man’ with his constant posts of times with his family.
 This was effectively done till there was no difference between what was being said by Obama by word of mouth and via the internet.

 Partner with bloggers

 Blogging has increasingly become an important tool in creating awareness of a brand.
-The blogs could serve as referrals, or simply focus on topics that are related to the brand.
+The blogs could serve as referrals or simply focus on topics that are related to the brand.
 For example, most restaurants work towards building their image online by partnering with renowned food bloggers who mention the restaurants in their posts.
 Blogging is an effective way to give your target audience further insight into what your brand is about and also creates the impression that your brand indeed knows its stuff.

 Using your online presence as a yardstick, what opinion will be formed about your business within ten seconds?
 What label is attached to you as a result of your online branding and what makes you stand out?
 No matter the industry your business is in, online branding is simply the way to go!